SKiDL

 • Makes possible the creation of smart circuit modules whose behavior / structure are changed parametrically (think about filters whose component values are automatically adjusted based on your desired cutoff frequency).

-• Can work with any ECAD tool (only two methods are needed: one for reading the part libraries and another for outputing the correct netlist format).
+• Can work with any ECAD tool (for basic use, only two methods are needed: one for reading the part libraries and another for outputing the correct netlist format).

 • Takes advantage of all the benefits of the Python ecosystem (because it is Python).